 How do I register for classes?

-After you return the "Graduate Admission Acknowledgement Form" to the Rutgers-Newark Admissions Office indicating that you have accepted our offer of admission, your information will be entered into the system and then you can either use the touch-tone registration system or register on-line at https://sims.rutgers.edu/webreg for your Rutgers courses.
-For your NJIT courses you may register with the help of the Rutgers office of the Federated History Department .Graduate students can easily enroll in the history courses offered at NJIT.
-Simply fill out the NJIT Cross Registration Application form and return it electronically to email@example.com.
-Please note that if you are planning to sign up for independent study or thesis work, you must first secure permission from the faculty member before submitting the form.
-(Please allow approximately one week from the date you mail the form for your information to be uploaded.)
+After you submit the "Graduate Admission Acknowledgement Form" indicating that you have accepted our offer of admission, your information will be entered into the system and then you can either use the web registration system (WebReg) to register on-line at https://sims.rutgers.edu/webreg for your Rutgers courses.
+For the fall of 2018 WebReg will be available until July 26th.
+This fall we are trying a new service; students will be able to register for their NJIT graduate courses through the Rutgers webreg system, too.
+For those who wish to employ the old system or who are having trouble with webreg, you may still register for your NJIT courses with the help of the Rutgers office of the Federated History Department.
+Simply fill out the NJIT Cross Registration Application form and return it electronically to firstname.lastname@example.org.
+Please note that if you are planning to sign up for independent study or thesis work, you must first secure permission from the faculty member with whom you wish to study before submitting the form.
+(Please allow approximately one week from the date you email the form for your information to be uploaded.)
 You will need your social security and four-digit personal identification code (PAC).
 Your personal identification code is the first two digits of your birth month and day (e.g. January 1 is 0101).

 Do I have to talk to an advisor before registering for classes?

 Contacting the graduate director before registering is strongly encouraged but not mandatory.
 You can consult with the Graduate Director in person, or by phone.

 How do I know what classes are available?

 This information can be found in the Online Schedule of Classes; on the Department's website; or the Graduate History bulletin board, located on the 3rd floor of Conklin Hall.